mmsaki/portfolio-website/posts/fintech-analyst-career.md

 ### In-Demand Skills

-Ultimately, your ability to land a specific role will come down to your experience and proficiency in these in-demand skills as well as your willingness to continue to learn.
-This list encompasses the FinTech field as a whole.
+Ultimately, your success in securing a specific role in the FinTech field will depend on your expertise and proficiency in the in-demand skills identified in this list, as well as your commitment to ongoing learning and professional development.

 ### List encompasses FinTech as a whole